-Special Permission to Leave Early/Stay Late on a Middle School or High School Field Trip
+Grades 6-12: Special Permission to Leave Early/Stay Late on a Field Trip

-On certain (middle school or high school) field trips bus transportation is provided to and from RAA.
-While on campus, on the bus, at the field trip and until returned to RAA, students are in the care of RAA.
+On certain middle school or high school field trips bus transportation is provided to and from RAA.
+Students remain under RAA's care while on campus, during transportation, throughout the field trip, and until they return to RAA.
 Occasionally, parents/guardians desiring to attend the field trip may drive their own vehicles for the purpose of leaving the field trip early or staying late with their students.
-In this case, a special permission slip must be completed prior to the field trip which releases students into the care of their parents/guardians.
+In this case, a special permission slip must be completed 24 hours prior to the field trip which releases students into the care of their parents/guardians.
 Without this permission granted in advance, students are required to remain with RAA from the start of the day until their return to RAA via bus transportation.